+1988.
 Thatcher’s Britain.
-1987.

-17 year old Luke runs away to London – away from homophobic playground slurs, headlines that scream ‘Don’t Teach Our Children To Be Gay’ and a family who wouldn’t understand him – to Uncle Martin, who he once saw with his arms around another man at a march.
+Seventeen-year-old Luke runs away to London – away from homophobic playground slurs, headlines that scream ‘Don’t Teach Our Children To Be Gay’ and a family who wouldn’t understand him – to Uncle Martin, who he once saw with his arms around another man at a march.

-In the capital, Mark is fired because of fears about colleagues working with ‘someone like him’.
-Boyfriend Selwyn faces being beaten both by the police and at home by his own brother.
-Debbie battles with her son, who doesn’t want to live with her and her girlfriend.
+In the capital, Mark is sacked because of fears about colleagues working with ‘someone like him’.
+His boyfriend, Selwyn, faces being beaten up both by the police and at home by his own stepbrother.
+Meanwhile, Debbie battles with her son, who doesn’t want to live with her and her girlfriend.

 Writer Philip Osment